gitlabhq/gitlabhq/doc/api/projects.md

 Return values:

 + `200 Ok` on succes
++ `403 Forbidden` if user is not allowed to delete a hook
 + `404 Not Found` if the project can not be found

 Note the JSON response differs if the hook is available or not.
 If the project hook